Scroll down for the December 13 edit.

 Criticism of the ESRB's rating process was talked about briefly, touching on the most common complaint about ESRB...

 [The ratings process] involves three or more trained game raters watching a DVD prepared by the game publisher which must contain “[a]ll pertinent content (as defined by ESRB), including the most extreme instances, across all relevant categories including but not limited to violence, language, sex, controlled substances and gambling.”
-Some have criticized this method for an alleged lack of thoroughness, which supposedly allows some content to slip past the raters.
+Some have criticized this method for an alleged lack of thoroughness, which supposedly allows some content to slip past the raters....and swiftly discredited this argument.

 p.
 22